Reduced-order modeling for Ablowitz-Ladik equation: Numerical results

-with the initial phase $p=20$.
-The full order solutions are saved at every five time steps, for which the snapshot matrices are of size $512\times 300$.
+where $p=20$.
+We take the time step $\Delta t = 0.01$ in the time interval $t\in [0,60]$, and on the spatial domain $x\in [-64,64]$ with the mesh size $h=0.25$.
+The resulting FOM is of size $N=512$.
+The full-order solutions are saved at every five time steps, for which the snapshot matrices are of size $512\times 1200$.
+In Figure~\ref{singdal}, normalized singular values are presented for the damped ALE.

-In Figure~\ref{singdal}, singular values of the snapshots for the damped ALE show a similar decay behavior as for the conservative ALE.
-The number of the POD and DEIM modes are calculated as $N_r=40$ and $N_d=49$, corresponding to the tolerances $\kappa = 10^{-5}$ and $\kappa = 10^{-7}$, respectively.
-In order to fulfill the energy and momentum balance in Figures \ref{enbalance}-\ref{mombalance}, the tolerances are taken as one order smaller than for the conservative ALE.
-The relative FOM-ROM error \eqref{relerr} is 7.22e-03.

-Setting the tolerances $\kappa = 10^{-4}$ and $\kappa = 10^{-7}$ in \eqref{energy_criteria}, results in $N_r=40$ and $N_d=49$ POD and DEIM modes, respectively.
+In order to fulfill the energy and momentum balances in Figures \ref{enbalance}-\ref{mombalance}, the tolerances are taken as one order smaller than for the conservative ALE, because the singular values decay monotonically without reaching a plateau in contrast to the decay of singular values for the conservative ALE in Figure \ref{singal}.
+By setting the tolerances $\kappa = 10^{-5}$ and $\kappa = 10^{-7}$, we obtain $N_r=40$ POD and $N_d=49$ DEIM modes, respectively.
 The relative FOM-ROM error \eqref{relerr} is 7.09e-03, whereas the relative energy and momentum balance errors \eqref{conserr2} are 1.38-04 and 5.24e-04, respectively.
 The solution error and residuals of the energy/momentum balances are saturated around 50 POD/DEIM modes in Table \ref{tbdale}, similar to the conservative ALE in Figure \ref{tbcale}.
 The FOM/ROM solutions in Figure \ref{fomromsol1_damped} are almost identical, and the energy and momentum dissipate with correct rates in Figures \ref{enbalance}-\ref{mombalance}.